johncoude/gettingandcleaning_courseproject/code_book.md

 # gettingandcleaning_courseproject
 ## code book

+##Data
 The data originally comes from data collected from the accelerometers from a Samsung Galaxy S smartphone.
 A full description is available at the site where the original data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+##process
 however the original data is not tidy, hence the creation of this script and the output of the tidy dataset tidy_data.csv

 the tidy data set comprises 180 observations of our 30 subjects and 6 activities, i.e. 1 observation per subject per activity.
 The variables are the means of the observations of the original study for each combination subject/activity, and we kept only values that represented means or standard variations as represented in the list by "mean" or "std" respectively.

+moreover the variable names have been clarified for readability :

+Variable "subject" is quite self-explanatory, variable "activity" as a integer has been replaced by the description of the activity as a factor as per activity_labels.txt

+the prefixes "t" and "f" have been replaced by "TimeDomain" and "FrequencyDomain" respectively.
+Characters such as "()", "-" have been deleted or replaced by underscores to improve readabiltiy.

+here is the list of the selected variables

  "TimeDomain_BodyAcc_mean_X"                    "TimeDomain_BodyAcc_mean_Y"
  "TimeDomain_BodyAcc_mean_Z"                    "TimeDomain_GravityAcc_mean_X"